 The strain on these systems has highlighted some serious issues that may need to be addressed by government policy.
 One of those issues was the future of cybersecurity.

 According to a research report published by Atlas VPN, the cost of cybercrime equaled 1% of the global GDP in 2020, easily exceeding $1 trillion.
-Among which cybersecurity spending accounted for $145 billion, 50% higher than the global spending in 2018.
+Cybersecurity spending alone accounted for $145 billion, which was 50% higher than global spending in 2018.

 What is a cybersecurity engineer?

 In short, cybersecurity engineering is the protection of data systems.
 A cybersecurity engineer is the person who does this job, and oversees and protects the network.

 Cybersecurity engineers work to identify gaps across the network, develop solutions to protect the network, and control who can access the network data.

 But the heart of what they do is to keep companies safe so they can run efficient businesses.
 As we become more dependent on technology, cyber attacks continue to rise, especially ransomware attacks.
 A cybersecurity engineer can work hard to prevent these attacks from ever happening and create a mitigation plan when issues do arise.